geodesignhub/pyGeodesignhub/README.md

-# pyGeodesignHub
+# pyGeodesignhub

-A Python client for the Geodesign Hub API.
+A Python client for the [Geodesignhub API](https://www.geodesignhub.com/api/).
 Use this client to make calls to Geodesignhub within your projects.